Three-toed Sloth by Chris Townend.

 Reptiles, Amphibians and Fish

-American Crocodile, Glass Frog, tree frogs including Red-eyed Tree Frog, basilisk lizards, and Green (mostly
+American Crocodile, many amazing frogs including Glass Frogs, Red-eyed Tree Frog and Poison-dart Frogs, basilisk lizards, and Green (mostly Jul-Sep on

-Jul-Sep), Hawksbill (mostly Jul-Sep), Leatherback (mostly Nov-Feb on Pacific coast and Apr-May on Caribbean
+Caribbean coast), Hawksbill (mostly Jul-Sep on Caribbean coast), Leatherback (mostly Nov-Feb on Pacific coast and Mar-May on Caribbean coast),

-coast), Loggerhead (mostly Aug-Sep on Caribbean coast) and Olive Ridley (Jun-Dec, mostly Sep-Nov on Pacific
+Loggerhead (mostly Aug-Sep on Caribbean coast) and Olive Ridley (Jun-Dec, mostly Sep-Nov on Pacific coast) Turtles.

 Invertebrates

-Giant Helicopter Damselfly (the largest dragonfly in the world),
+Helicopter Damselflies (the largest dragonflies in the world),

 Hercules Beetle and many spectacular butterflies.